-Along with every other Grade 10 in the province, my students had spent the previous two days taking the Ontario Secondary School Literacy Test - and they were exhausted from the pressure.
-The OSSLT is a graduation requirement.
+Along with every other Grade 10 in the province, my students had spent the previous two days taking the Ontario Secondary School Literacy Test - and they were exhausted by it.
+The test is a graduation requirement.
 Unless they pass, no college or university will look at them.

 This new test is so controversial that last year's inaugural paper was leaked online the night before it was due to be set.
 And outraged educators were not surprised.
 Why, they asked, must so much rest on one test?
 What about students with special needs?
 Why not let the teachers assess their students and save all that money and stress?

 Here in Ontario, this last argument is key.
 Centralised interference is regarded as a huge affront to teacher professionalism.
 We work with enormous freedom.
 Beyond a common curriculum and provincial assessment guidelines, everything rests with the individual.

 For me, a teacher who cut his teeth on GCSE exams and moderated coursework, this situation was initially strange.
 But now I am used to planning my own courses, setting my own assignments and exams, and evaluating them using my own rubrics.
 When my students apply to university, they rely on the percentage grade I give them.

 So it makes sense that teachers oppose the OSSLT.
 They have no input.
 They are being second-guessed.
 And why, in a place where assessment practices are usually so varied and progressive, should students be subjected to the stressful uniformity of an external exam?

 The answer is simple: teacher accountability.
 The freedom we enjoy is wide open to abuse.
 What is to stop one teacher from assessing students with simple multiple-choice tests while another demands complex essays?
 What self-promoting school will fail to inflate its marks to get as many university places as possible?
 The OSSLT, it seems, is built on the assumption that we are playing the system.